Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 5. The solar panel can charge the battery by approximately 4% per hour.
 The more activity in front of the Outdoor Spotlight Cam, the quicker the battery drains.
 In some cases, the depletion may exceed the charging amount, causing the battery to run down even after recharging.
 If necessary, we recommend using a charging adapter to recharge the battery.

-6. If your Outdoor Spotlight Cam's battery is draining unusually fast without any activity, please contact us by logging into the SwitchBot App -> Profile -> Help and Feedback -> Feedback.
-When you reach out to us, providing the following information would be useful:
+6. If your Outdoor Spotlight Cam's battery is draining unusually fast without any activity, please provide the following information would be useful:

 Photos showing outdoor cameras and solar panel installation